dubiacc/website/articles/en/fssp/index.md

 > -- [Archbishop Lefevbre: Sermon of the 1988 Consecrations](https://archive.is/Jj98c#selection-3823.1-3835.571)

-Being "outside of the Catholic Church" therefore doesn't mean to be excommunicated from people who believes that man should be the center of everything: because such an excommunication is nothing but an abuse of power directed at those who put God first.
+Being "outside of the Catholic Church" therefore doesn't mean to be excommunicated from people who believe that man should be the center of everything: because such an excommunication is nothing but an abuse of power directed at those who put God first.
 Effectively, the accusation of "excommunication" is nothing else as what the Jews told St. Peter: